 We can get so caught up in the constant list of things we need to do or places we need to see that we can forget to spend some quality time on self-care (or self-indulgence, however you want to look at it).

-I can’t think of many better things to do alone in London than splashing out and treating yourself to a spa day.
+We can’t think of many better things to do alone in London than splashing out and treating yourself to a spa day.

-Whether you want to drop some serious money on a day at one of the capital’s five-star spas (ESPA at The Corinthia is my personal favourite but eye-wateringly expensive, as is the K Spa in Shepherd’s Bush – with the added bonus of being less expensive).
+Whether you want to drop some serious money on a day at one of the capital’s five-star spas (ESPA at The Corinthia is our personal favourite but eye-wateringly expensive, as is the K Spa in Shepherd’s Bush – with the added bonus of being less expensive).

 Alternatively, you can plump for one of the more affordable options like Spa Experience, which has outposts in Wimbledon, Bethnal Green, Kensington and Old Street.